-

 - All-Girls Blaster Hub (5 to 7 years + new to cricket / soft ball program) – Friday Twilight hub at Thornleigh Oval

-- Stage 2 & Stage 3 (ages 12 to 17 years of age) – Saturday afternoon Girls-only competitive cricket.
+- Stage 3 (ages 12 to 17 years of age) – Saturday afternoon competition played in the North Shore area.

 Awards & Recognition